-People movement drives dengue virus transmissionJanuary 2nd, 2013 in Diseases, Conditions, Syndromes /
+People movement drives dengue virus transmissionJanuary 2, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—To stop the transmission of dengue, a mosquito-borne virus that threatens some 4 billion people worldwide, it's crucial to focus on people movement, not just on the traditional mosquito control-and-prevention methods, say medical entomologists from the University of California, Davis in ground-breaking research published Dec.
 31 in the Proceedings of the National Academy of Sciences (PNAS).